Hazyzh/jest-html-reporters/readme.md

 ```

 There are three params of this method, `description` is easy to understand.
 The param **`attach`** referring to the image, you can pass a `buffer` or `string`, if it was a buffer the package will help you create a dir named `jest-html-reporters-attach` and save that `buffer` as a `jpg` image in it under the `publicPath`. if you have already saved the image, just pass the image's path as the `attach` param.
-`context` is optional parameter if you need add a specific context to attachment(like test path or name).
+`context` is an optional parameter if you need to add specific configs(context, the path to temporary data) to the attachment(like path or name).

 Here is an Example with [puppeteer](https://github.com/puppeteer/puppeteer).